NEW: Government says nationwide curfew will be lifted at 5:30 a.m. Monday

-Winds that reached 184 mph lashed the tiny island nation in the Pacific, felling trees, knocking out power and causing heavy flooding before it made landfall about 7 p.m.
-Saturday (2 a.m.
-ET), reported the Joint Typhoon Warning Center.
+Winds that reached 296 kph (184 mph) lashed the tiny island nation in the Pacific, felling trees, knocking out power and causing heavy flooding, the Joint Typhoon Warning Center reported.

 “Winston was a monster of a cyclone,” Fiji resident Nazeem Kasim told CNN.
 “I have not experienced anything like this before in my life, nor has my 60-year-old father.”

 The worst of the storm is believed to have passed, and Fiji has started to assess and clean up the damage inflicted by the storm, Sune Gudnitz, the head of the UN Office for the Coordination of Humanitarian Affairs Regional Office for the Pacific, told CNN.

 So far, the government has reported only one fatality, in Nabasovi, on Koro Island.
 The extent of injuries was not immediately known, as damage was expected to be the worst in remote villages.

 The Colonial War Memorial Hospital in Fiji’s capital, Suva, suffered extensive water damage and the roof of a local hospital was blown off in the northwestern town of Ba, Gudnitz said.

 Fiji Prime Minister Frank Bainimarama, who said that the government is “thoroughly prepared to deal with this crisis,” declared a state of emergency that will be in effect for the next 30 days, according to the Fiji Times.

 A nationwide curfew remains in place as emergency crews clear roads of downed trees and restore power.

 The storm wreaked havoc on the tourist hot spot and could still end up hitting the South Pacific nation even more over the coming days.